grimme-lab/qc2-teaching/doc/intro.rst

    To switch between your terminal and ``vim`` use ``<ctrl>-z`` to stop ``vim`` and get it back from the terminal by using the command ``fg``.

-At this point you should be ready to use ``vim`` in production, happy coding.
+At this point, you should be ready to use ``vim`` in production, happy coding.